A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Closest Point Computation

 where $\y = [\cp, \lambda]^T$ and $\|\y_{k+1} - \y_k\| < 10^{-10}$ is used as the stopping criterion.
 The initial Lagrange multiplier is $\lambda_0 = (\x_i - \cp^{\star}) \cdot \nabla \phi(\cp^{\star}) / \|\nabla \phi(\cp^{\star})\|^2$.
 Analytical expressions for $\nabla f(\y)$ and $D^2 f(\y)$ are computed using analytical expressions of $\nabla \phi$ and $D^2 \phi$.

-Closest points for surfaces composed of multiple surfaces can be computed by obtaining the closest point to each independent surface first.
-Then the closest point to the combined surface is taken as the closest of the independent surface closest points (e.g., the torus and sphere joined by line segments in Figure~\ref{fig:mixed-codim-diff-curves}).
+Closest points for objects composed of multiple parts can be computed by obtaining the closest point to each independent manifold first.
+Then the closest point to the combined object is taken as the closest of the independent manifold closest points (e.g., the torus and sphere joined by line segments in Figure~\ref{fig:mixed-codim-diff-curves}).

-Closest points can be computed for many other surface representations.
+Closest points can be computed for many other representations.
 For example, closest points to neural implicit surfaces can be computed using the work of \citet{Sharp2022}.
 Further references for closest point computation are given in Section 5.1 of \cite{Sawhney2020}.